 I walked everywhere in this trip to visit some of the best attractions and things to do in Halifax.

-You’ll see from the map at the end of the post where each of the best things to do are.
-If you want to see more travel photos, be sure to follow me on my Travel Instagram, @JourneyTraveler.
+You’ll see from the map at the end of the post where each of the best things to do in Halifax are.

 Alexander Keith’s Brewery

 It doesn’t just go over the beer brewing process, but also tells a bit of Alexander Keith’s story and some history as well.

 This definitely sits a spot as one of the best things to do in Halifax for foodies, especially after a good meal!